jgraley/cotest/coroutines/docs/getting-started.md

 We can now look at a more complete example in which we test some code that uses a mutex to protect its data.
 This code has a deliberate error built into it - an assumption is made about how mutexes will behave, which isn't true.

-To test this we mock the mutex's `lock()` and `unlock()` methods and launch the core-under-test twice to simulate the existence of two threads.
+To test this we mock the mutex's `lock()` and `unlock()` methods and launch the code-under-test twice to simulate the existence of two threads.
 We create multiple test cases that together explore possible behaviours of the mutex.

 > [!IMPORTANT]
 > Cotest launches are not concurrent.
 Therefore, a Cotest test will never be a full test of thread safety.
 It is recommended to use a tool such as Thread Sanitiser or Valgrind.
 Then: